Aux-724/Aux-724.github.io/_pages/research.md

 ## Research Interests

-My research focuses on the intersection of optimization methods and machine learning, with a particular emphasis on:
+My research focuses on optimization methods and machine learning, with a particular emphasis on:

-- **Graph Neural Networks**: Exploring the capabilities of GNNs for solving complex optimization problems
 - **Learning to Optimize**: Developing machine learning approaches to improve optimization problem solving
+- **Dynamic Programming & Reinforcement Learning**: Applying RL techniques to sequential decision-making problems

 ## Current Projects

-I am currently working with Prof. Tianshu Yu at the School of Data Science, The Chinese University of Hong Kong (Shenzhen) on several projects related to graph neural networks and learning-based optimization methods.
+I am currently working with Prof. Tianshu Yu at the School of Data Science, The Chinese University of Hong Kong (Shenzhen) on several projects related to learning-based optimization methods.

 ## Skills & Tools